slatedocs/slate/source/includes/v4/_tours.md

 ```

 The information is the same as that of the tours list response, but with the addition of the description
-key and some other attributes.
+key and some other attributes like the dynamic content attributes

 ## Prices for a tour